-and financial for a is essential. $\sqrt{1}$ -relevant to the objective, N/A not relevant
+and financial for a is essential. v -relevant to the objective, N/A not relevant

-Candidate for Programme/line Flexibility (moving funds from one IMP programme to other) Simplification With which other IMP programmes there are potential synergies Programme to support specific activities in the field of financial reporting and auditing mechanism, further simp Also taking into account N/A - Given the size of the programme and the implementation mechanism, further simplification would be extremely difficult to achieve.
-Also taking into account the specificity of the programme (operating grant to identified beneficiaries), flexibility and synergies appears impossible to reach. ✓ -relevant to the objective ve, N/A not relevant 1 1 1
+Candidate for Programme/line Flexibility (moving funds from one IMP programme to other) Simplification With which other IMP programmes there are potential synergies Programme to support specific activities in the field of financial reporting and auditing N/A - Given the size of tl mechanism, further simp Also taking into account to identified beneficiarie reach. ✓ -relevant to the objective ve, N/A not relevant